instabot42/gpg-password-store/README.md

 #### Set up password store

-`pass init <Name-Of-GPG-Key-To-Use-For-Encryption,And-Another-Key,Third-Key>`
+`pass init [Name-Of-GPG-Key-To-Use-For-Encryption,And-Another-Key,Third-Key]`

 You'll need to do this before you can use any other commands.
+This will firstly create a folder (`~/.gpg-store` by default), to store all your passwords in (encrypted, obviously).
+The command expects an argument that is the name / keyID of the GPG keys you would like to use for all encryption / decryption
 You can provide a list of keys, separated by commas

 #### Add a new password to the DB